-To build in flexibility, each student will have two "Asynchronous Passes".
-If unforeseen obstacles prevent you from attending a meeting, you can email me to use one of your passes.
+To build in flexibility, each student will have one "Asynchronous Pass."
+If unforeseen obstacles prevent you from attending a meeting, you can email me to use your pass.
 This will allow you to complete the case study that you missed on your own time.
-All "Asynchronous Pass" Group Case Studies must be submitted via email, and the deadline for submission is 11:59pm on Monday, November 28th.
-After missing two Group Case Study sessions, students will receive a 0 for each additional session missed.
-If you are experiencing personal hardships that warrant an exception to this policy, please contact me as soon as possible so that we can work together to find a reasonable solution for your situation.
+All "Asynchronous Pass" Group Case Studies must be submitted via email, and the deadline for submission is 11:59pm on Monday, November 27th.
+After missing one Group Case Study session, students will receive a 0 for each additional session missed.
+However, if you are experiencing personal hardships that warrant an exception to this policy, please contact me as soon as possible so that we can work together to find a reasonable solution for your situation.
 And if you are feeling sick, please stay home and just let me know - you will be excused for that meeting and won't be charged a pass.